+Sweetgrass is a sacred plant, and is traditionally woven into braids to represent the culmination of mind, body, and spirit.
+Its scent is sweet, vanilla-ish and a bit grassy.
 The genus Hierochloe has a long association with holy ceremonies.
 The name comes from the Greek "Hieros", meaning sacred, and "Chloë", meaning grass or holy-grass.
 In Northern Europe it was placed in front of churches on Saints’ days.
-Throughout North America, First Peoples appreciated Sweetgrass for the scent.
+Throughout North America, Sweetgrass has been appreciated for its scent.
 It was woven into baskets and mats, burned as incense, or worn in a sachet as an insect repellent.
-The fragrance is carried by the substance coumarin, which has the characteristic sweet scent and the effect of relaxing and lifting the spirit.

 Other names: Sweetgrass, Holy Grass, Mary's Grass, Vanilla Grass, Bluejoint, Buffalo Grass, Zebrovka.

 Many Native tribes in North America use Sweetgrass in prayer, smudging or purifying ceremonies and consider it a sacred plant.
 It is usually braided, dried, and burned.
 Sweetgrass braids smolder and doesn't produce an open flame when burned.
 Just as the sweet scent of this natural grass is attractive and pleasing to people, so is it attractive to good spirits.
 Sweetgrass is often burned at the beginning of a prayer or ceremony to attract positive energies.